-Implementation of an instructional coaching programme to support all teaching staff in improving implementation of the curriculum.
-Contribution towards the appointment of an external advisor to support leadership team in the design, implementation and quality assurance of an instructional coaching programme CPD to train all teaching staff in instructional coaching Fund teacher release time to embed the instructional coaching programme.
-4, 5 Contribution towards resourcing of Knowledge Organisers to develop home learning for all pupils and particularly those who are disadvantaged.
-CPD delivered to all teaching staff about the design and implementation of knowledge organisers.
-Contribution towards the printing and admin costs in creating knowledge organiser booklets.
-Monitoring of impact of knowledge organisers through engagement data, pupil voice and parental feedback.
-4, 5 Development of staff into leadership secondment roles in order to improve retention of most experienced and talented staff.
+Implementation of an instructional coaching program to support all teaching staff in improving implementation of the curriculum.
+CPD to train all teaching staff in instructional coaching Fund teacher release time to embed the instructional coaching program.
+Contribution towards the funding of 'Steplab' to help school leaders make informed decisions on how to further improve the coaching program and ensure that the mentoring and coaching is of a consistently high quality.
+4, 5 Continued development of staff into leadership secondment roles in order to improve retention of most experienced and talented staff.
 Contribution toward the secondment of up to three staff members to the leadership team.
-Opportunities given for professional development into the roles through a bespoke offer to all candidates 4 Development and implementation of enrichment curriculum to support improved cultural capital.
-Identify through staff feedback and pupil voice an 'entitlement offer' of experiences that all pupils, particularly those who are disadvantaged should have an opportunity to experience during their time in the academy.
-Ensure that opportunities are planned for within the curriculum Contribute towards opportunities, particularly for disadvantaged pupils.
+Opportunities given for professional development into the roles through a bespoke offer to all candidates e.g. Coaching 4 Continued development and implementation of enrichment curriculum to support improved cultural capital.
+Identify through staff feedback and pupil voice an 'entitlement offer' of experiences that all pupils, particularly those who are disadvantaged, should have an opportunity to experience during their time in the academy.
+Ensure that opportunities are planned within the curriculum Contribute to opportunities, particularly disadvantaged pupils.
 5